Panel on Trans-Cultural Creation: The Global Landscape of Arts and Media

 Excerpt From the Editors by Tala Mohebi, Katharine Keith, John Nahas, “Governments, non-state actors, multinational corporations and influential individuals have all, at some point, utilized culture as a tool for communicating and relating to foreign as well as domestic audiences.
 While this is common practice, it is not always correctly identified as cultural diplomacy.
 Our goal in this issue is to bring together the history and theory that underpins this element of diplomacy in order to recognize its value as well as its limitations.
 Our lead articles, found under the heading ‘Connecting Through Culture,’ touch upon the numerous debates that surround cultural diplomacy as a practice.”

-I especially enjoyed the World Without Walls article.
+I especially enjoyed the World Without Walls article (sadly it's no longer available online.)

 The SOA Symposium wrapped up with a fitting presentation that blew my mind.
 BELLA GAIA is a film shown in giant projection on a dome ceiling to simulate a space travel experience.
 I believe the director’s goal is to impart the same kind of paradigm expansion astronauts had viewing Earth from a distance – and to me, he succeeds in much more than that.